axsh/openvdc/ci/acceptance-test/README.md

 ### The KVM environment

-The code that builds the KVM machines running inside of the docker container is in the `multibox` directory.
+The code that builds the KVM machines running inside of the Docker container is in the `multibox` directory.

-If you want to run this KVM environment locally without docker, you can do so like this.
+If you want to run this KVM environment locally without Docker, you can do so like this.

 ```
 BRANCH=master RELEASE_SUFFIX=current REBUILD=false ./build.sh